rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 > rqlite does not support loading SQLite database files which are in `wal` mode.
 If your SQLite database is in `wal` mode, convert it (or a copy of it) to `delete` mode first by issuing the command `PRAGMA journal_mode=delete`.

 ### Booting with a SQLite Database
 _Booting_ is a specialized process that enables rapid initialization of a node from a SQLite database image.
-This method is designed for **high-efficiency data loading, particularly suited for disaster recovery or initializing a large database quickly**.
+This method is designed for **high-efficiency data loading, particularly suited for disaster recovery or initializing a large database quickly** though you can use it with any size of database.
 Unlike the other restore processes described below, _Booting_  bypasses most of the [Raft consensus system](https://raft.github.io/), significantly reducing the load time.
 The only limiting factor is how fast your disks are, and loading multi-GB SQLite files is possible via _Booting_.

 There is an important limitation however -- _Booting_  is designed **exclusively for single-node setups**.
 After a successful _boot_ however, the node is ready for normal operation and can be scaled to a multi-node cluster as needed.
 Just [join new nodes](/docs/clustering/) to the booted node.